 "My friend," Kitama laughs, pointing to Polus, "is single.
 He has nothing else to do.
 So he works here."
 Later in the night, in a more serious tone, he says, "This man is my brother.
 He is Christian, I am Muslim.
 No matter.
 I trust him, in health, in money.
 I pick him to do business together."

-There's a glut of Tucson smoke shops, and dubious, fly-by-night concerns, but this one, with its bare customer essentials, is one of pure entrepreneurial spirit, minus the condescending attitude common among newly minted, albeit somewhat myopic Tucson residents who relocate here calling the town "a blank slate," a place only to be improved upon through soul-killing, history-depleting gentrification.
+There's a glut of Tucson smoke shops, and dubious, fly-by-night concerns, but this one, with its bare customer essentials, is one of pure entrepreneurial spirit, minus the ’tude common among newly minted, albeit somewhat myopic Tucson residents who relocate here calling the town "a blank slate," a place only to be improved upon.
 These particular gentlemen, who have no personal history here, are fascinated by the city's frayed charm, accept its troubled economics.

 Customers are beginning to trickle in too, enough to perhaps give Kitama hope.
 Kitama reckons the store needs to net, at the minimum, between $5,000 and $6,000 a month to get by.

 Barriers drop, the suspicions, and the Kuwaiti-born Kitama "opens his heart," as he puts it, to explain the route from a comfortable career in Kuwait to a Grant Road headshop.
-Talks family and his melancholy green eyes lighten, demeanor softens.
+Speaking family his melancholy green eyes lighten.
 He has three children (two sons and a daughter, the oldest is 11), and a wife to support, and they live in an $850-a-month apartment on the northwest side, chosen for the good public school and low-crime neighborhood.

-He came over with $235,000, his life's savings, and in three years it's gone, startups failed: A grocery store, a restaurant, headshop.
+He arrived stateside his life's savings ($235,000), and in three years it's gone.
+Startups failed: A grocery store, a restaurant, headshop.
 He says the failures had much to do with a feud that erupted after a partner (a relative) cheated him.
 So his 80-year-old Jordanian father loaned him the Rock Shop startup cash, with the caveat to stay away from said relative.
 The 43-year-old has his pride, isn't exactly proud to involve his father.

 Kitama can talk world politics, and does, stopping at Donald Trump.
 He shakes his head.
 In terms of leaders, Trump's just another trigger-happy narcissist in a long line of tyrants Kitama and, especially, Polus have seen, or endured, in epic war and tragedy, in the Middle East.
 Kitama isn't afraid of getting rounded up and shipped off from here.
 He can't help Islam extremists, or Yankee illiterates who make Muslim a dirty word.
-(He's been on the receiving end of ugly racism, the name calling, the shouts to go back home, etc.) He shrugs his shoulders; he's already lost so much.
+(He's been on the receiving end of ugly racism, the name calling, the shouts “to go back home,” etc.) He shrugs his shoulders; he's already lost so much.
 But not his children.
 They’re gaining wisdom of a foreign life, of cultures, Mexican and American.
 And Tucson's public schooling, compared to Jordan, is attractive.
 Because war-traumatized Assyrian refugees have poured into Jordan (whose population has nearly doubled to 9.5 million in the last 15 years) real estate is prime and entropy has set into the public-school system, and private schooling is priced out of reach.
 It's become too expensive to even survive, Kitama says.

 His dad has a two-bedroom place in Jordan, and he has two siblings there, and if the Rock goes belly up that's likely where Kitama will end up.
 But it would be absolutely humiliating for this father and husband.